-Section 807 - Maintenance of a Dimensional Nonconformity
+Section 707 - Maintenance of a Structural Nonconformity

-A dimensional nonconformity may be normally maintained and repaired provided that such action does not increase the degree of nonconformity.
+A structural nonconformity may be normally maintained and repaired provided that such action does not increase the degree of nonconformity.

-Section 808 - Expansion of a Dimensional Nonconformity
+Section 708 - Expansion of a Structural Nonconformity

-The ZBA may approve the relocation or replacement of a dimensional nonconformity provided that the structure does not increase its dimensional non-nonconformance.
+The ZBA may approve the relocation or replacement of a structural nonconformity provided that the structure does not increase its dimensional non-nonconformance.

-Section 809 - Restoration of a Dimensional Nonconformity
+Section 709 - Restoration of a Structural Nonconformity

-Any dimensional nonconformity which has been destroyed or damaged by fire, explosion, act of God, or by vandalism or public enemy, may be restored within a two year period, to the same dimensional nonconformity as existed before such damage.
+Any structural nonconformity which has been destroyed or damaged by fire, explosion, act of God, or by vandalism or public enemy, may be restored within a two year period, to the same dimensional nonconformity as existed before such damage.

-Section 810: Development on a Lot or Parcel with a Dimensional Nonconformity
+Section 710: Development on a Nonconforming Lot

-An existing nonconforming lot may be normally developed upon provided that all provisions of these regulations, except those which create the dimensional nonconformity, are complied with.
+An existing nonconforming lot may be normally developed upon provided that all provisions of these regulations, except those which create the structural nonconformity, are complied with.

-Section 811: Alternation of a Lot or Parcel with a Dimensional Nonconformity
+Section 711: Alternation of a Parcel with a Lot Nonconformity

-The boundaries of a lot or parcel with a dimensional nonconformity may be altered only in a manner that decreases, or does not increase, the degree of nonconformity.
+The boundaries of a parcel with a lot nonconformity may be altered only in a manner that decreases, or does not increase, the degree of nonconformity.